nette/docs/readme.md

 Nette welcomes contributions.
 You are free to make changes or translate existing pages.
-Before contributing, please read [information](https://nette.org/writing) to make sure everything will be ok.
+Before contributing, please read [information](https://nette.org/writing) to make sure everything is ok.

 Thank you for making documentation better!